 The hoard in its entirety represents the stock-in-trade of a working goldsmith: both finished and unfinished articles, loose gems and a variety of finished jewels, including chains, rings, and even Byzantine cameos.
 And it is the presence of the so-called ‘Stafford Intaglio, a cornelian lozenge shaped gen with an engraved heraldic badge of William Howard, Viscount Stafford, that provides the crucial information for dating the burial of the hoard.

-But, the piece that stole my heart, that had me returning to it again and again, was the Gold and Pearl Ship Pin.
+As stunning as the salamander is, the piece that had me returning to it again and again was the Gold and Pearl Ship Pin.

 Jewellery in the 16th and early 17th Century London

-Before getting to the precious stuff visitors pass through a few preliminary display areas that do well in setting the scene of jewellery in Elizabethan England; from the trade in exotic materials to the reconstruction of a jeweller’s workshop.
+Before getting to the precious stuff, visitors pass through a few display areas that do well in setting the scene of jewellery in Elizabethan England.
+From the trade in exotic materials to the reconstruction of a jeweller’s workshop.
 These displays provide an excellent introduction to the Cheapside Hoard itself.